vangj/jsbayes-viz/README.md

 jsbayes-viz
 ===========

-This JavaScript library is a Bayesian Belief Network (BBN) visualization tool.
+This JavaScript library is a Bayesian Belief Network (BBN) visualization and interaction tool.
 It is built on the following projects.

 * [d3](https://github.com/mbostock/d3)
 * [dagre](https://github.com/cpettitt/dagre)